Kevin4Markey/DEMS/README.md

 Description

-This application serves as a tool for businesses that need immediate data logs to be quickly saved and accessed -- dramatically improving efficiency within field diagnostics, troubleshooting, and client-side analytics -- additionally streamlining accurate data logs that are compliant with the compiler.
+This application serves as a tool for businesses that need immediate data logs to be quickly saved and accessed -- dramatically improving efficiency within field diagnostics, troubleshooting, and client-side analytics -- additionally streamlining accurate data logs that are compliant with any C compiler.
 The application can quickly be accessed from any terminal window, making it ideal for field technicians.

 Why use DLMS?